Skip to content

 DSL

 Digital Subscriber Line (DSL) is an internet technology that uses copper telephone lines to transmit data and traffic.
-While DSL provides speeds comparable to cable internet, it lacks the symmetrical or gigabit speeds offered by fiber internet.
+While DSL provides speeds comparable to cable internet, it lacks the symmetrical or Gigabit speeds offered by fiber internet.
 DSL download speeds range from 1 Mbps to 7 Mbps, while the average upload speed is 1.5 Mbps.

 DSL is widely accessible in urban and rural regions as it leverages the existing telephone infrastructure.
 Nonetheless, its speeds vary based on the distance between the user’s location and the central office, with users farther away from the central office experiencing slower speeds.